downly-app/ollama.vip/README.md

 - **DMG Package**: `ollama-pro_x.x.x_x64.dmg` (Intel)
 - **DMG Package**: `ollama-pro_x.x.x_aarch64.dmg` (Apple Silicon)
 - **App Bundle**: `ollama-pro.app.tar.gz`

+> [!WARNING]
+> **macOS Special Note:**
+> If you encounter a "file is damaged" error when trying to open the application, please run the following command in your terminal.
+This issue occurs because the application is not yet notarized by Apple.
+> ```bash
+> sudo xattr -rd com.apple.quarantine /Applications/ollama-pro.app
+> ```
+> *Replace `/Applications/ollama-pro.app` with the actual path to the application if you installed it elsewhere.*

 #### Linux
 - **Debian Package**: `ollama-pro_x.x.x_amd64.deb` (Ubuntu/Debian)